EwartM/ewartm.github.io/intelliJ-basic-project.md

 ![]({{ site.baseurl }}/assets/images/Screen Shot 2017-03-10 at 11.20.48 AM.png)

-Finally, remove gwt-dev and gwt-user from Artifacts > Output Layout tab > WEB-INF/lib (They are not needed and will cause a 'file too large' error when uploading to App Engine).
+Finally, **remove gwt-dev and gwt-user** from Artifacts > Output Layout tab > WEB-INF/lib (They are not needed and will cause a 'file too large' error when uploading to App Engine).
+Do not remove gwt-servlet.

 The 'lib ..is missing' warning will come back but just ignore it.